HDFGroup/h5pyd/README.rst

 By default the examples look for a local instance of HSDS.
 See the  https://github.com/HDFGroup/hsds for instructions on installing and running HSDS.

 These tests are also to designed to work with HSDS (see https://github.com/HDFGroup/hsds).
 Install HSDS locally, or set environment variables (see next section) to point to an existing HSDS instance.
+Alternatively, if you create as a Github codespace (sell link above), HSDS will be automatically setup as part of the codespace.

-h5pyd can all be run in serverless mode with either AWS Lambda or direct mode (storage system accessed directly).
+Alternatively, h5pyd can all be run in serverless mode with either AWS Lambda or direct mode (storage system accessed directly).

 To use with AWS Lambda, set the HS_ENDPOINT to: "http+lambda://hslambda" where "hslambda" is the name of the lambda function.
 When using AWS Lambda some additional environment variables need to be set: